blueish9/redux-dispatcher/README.md

 **Suitable**:
 - For people who have already familiar with Redux.
-- If you need to use Redux but want to reduce boilerplate.
+- If you need to use Redux and want to reduce boilerplate.
 - If you find it tiresome every time you need to define, import, manage action type constants.

 **Additional features**: